ahadziha/rewalt/README.md

 ## Documentation

-The latest documentation is hosted on [Read The Docs](//rewalt.readthedocs.io/).
+The latest documentation is hosted on [Read the Docs](//rewalt.readthedocs.io/).

 If you want to build a local copy of the documentation, first install the required dependencies: